Virgin Forest

-Virgin Forest is a 1985 Filipino period film directed by Peque Gallaga.
-A self-described B-movie, it stars Sarsi Emmanuel, who plays a barrio lass of Chinese ancestry; Miguel Rodriguez, as a Filipino-Spanish illustrado; and, Abel Jurado, who plays the lover of Sarsi's character.
+Virgin Forest is a 1985 Filipino war drama directed by Peque Gallaga from a story written by T.E.
+Pagaspas, adapted into a screenplay by Rosauro Q. Dela Cruz.
+A self-described B-movie, it stars Sarsi Emmanuel, Chayong, a barrio lass of Chinese ancestry; Miguel Rodriguez as Alfonsito, a Filipino-Spanish ilustrado; and Abel Jurado as Alipio, the lover of Sarsi's character.
+It also stars Leo Martinez, Ama Quiambao, Bruce Fanger, and Bob Zwanziger.